-Mechanical Engineer in the Experimental Physics (EP) Department, CMS Experiment Systems (CMX) Group, Detector Application (DA) Section.
+Mechanical Engineer in the Experimental Physics Department (EP), CMS Experiment Systems Group (CMX), Engineering & Integration Section (EI).

-Master's degree in the field of Mechanical engineering, or equivalent.
+Master's degree or PhD, or equivalent relevant experience in the field of mechanical engineering, or equivalent.

 Experience and competencies

 The demonstrated experience required for this post is:

 - Design, integration, construction, assembly, operation and trouble-shooting of complex systems, including supervising the execution of on-site work.